COBRA Health Insurance: Complete Guide to Costs, Coverage & Alternatives

 Can I use COBRA as health insurance between jobs?

-Yes — COBRA is one of the most common ways people maintain health insurance between jobs.
+Yes, COBRA is one of the most common ways people maintain health insurance between jobs.
 It gives you uninterrupted access to the same plan, doctors, and prescriptions you already have.
 However, since you're paying the full premium, it can be expensive.
 If your gap between jobs is short, COBRA may be worth the cost for continuity.
-If the gap may extend several months, an ACA plan with subsidies is often more economical.
+If the gap may extend several months, a short term health insurance plan or an ACA plan with subsidies is often more economical.

-How much is COBRA health insurance per month?
+How much is COBRA health insurance per month in 2026?

-The average COBRA premium in 2026 ranges from $400 to $700 per month for individual coverage and $1,500 to $2,000+ per month for family coverage.
+The average COBRA premium in 2026 ranges from about $600 to $900 per month for individual coverage and $1,800 to $2,800+ per month for family coverage, with high-cost markets and rich plans pushing well above those numbers.
 Your exact cost depends on your former employer's plan and location.
 You can find your specific premium listed in your COBRA election notice, or estimate it by looking at Box 12 (Code DD) on your W-2 and adding 2%.

 Compare Health Insurance Options in Ohio